aessam/liteagent/README.md

 - **Memory**: Conversation history management with `ConversationMemory`
 - **Agent**: Core orchestration with `LiteAgent`
 - **Observer**: Event-based tracking and monitoring with `AgentObserver` implementations
+- **Handlers**: Specialized handlers for different tool calling formats in the `handlers/` module

+### Development Tools

+The project includes a set of development and testing tools in the `tools/` directory:

+- **Tool Format Detection**: Tools for analyzing and detecting function calling formats from different LLMs
+- **Pattern Testing**: Utilities for testing the pattern-based tool extraction functionality
+- **Batch Testing**: Scripts for running tests across multiple models and inputs
+- **Analysis Tools**: Utilities for analyzing tool call performance and behavior

+These tools are primarily for library developers and contributors to help with testing and improving the tool calling capabilities.

 ## Installation